8 bit to half float Copycat

 • Download the model / .cat file from github here.

-• Place the inference node either side of an OCIOColorspace node.
+• The example script places the inference node either side of an OCIOColorspace ADX10 log and a add color transformation.

 • Model size: large